alerque/libertinus/README.md

 Contributing
 ------------
-The fonts should be edited with FontForge, and the SFD files should be normalized with:
+The source files are under `sources` subdirectory.
+The `.sfd` files are FontForge source font format, and should be edited with FontForge.
+The `.fea` files are Adobe feature files and should be edited by a plain text editor.

+After modifying the SFD files, they should be normalized with:

     make normalize

 (Make sure to save a copy of the SFD files before running this tool, the simplest way is to commit the SFD files, normalize, check the diffs and verify they are OK, then `git commit --ammend` the changes).

+We keep the generated fonts under version control, so the last step is to run `make` and commit the modified sources and the generated fonts.

 Generating the fonts for each commit is preferred, but not absolutely required.